johnsogg/cs2270/README.md

 * Course overview

 * Desired outcomes:
-  - Write standard datastructs/algos (DSnA)
+  - Write standard datastructs/algos (DS&A)
-  - Understand when DSnA are appropriate
+  - Understand when DS&A are appropriate
-  - Recognize/create test data for well known DSnA
+  - Recognize/create test data for well known DS&A

 * Document code:
   - pre/post conditions